 My surviving siblings were there too.
 Kathy the oldest and Chris the youngest and me—still in the middle, also prayed our last farewell.
 Together again, if only briefly, we sat there silent for precious minutes as Mike lay at final peace.
 There were no words.
 I just kept thinking, I can’t believe he is gone.
 He is my brother; just one year older.
 He was always there.
 Always.

 I just kept thinking, I can’t believe he is gone.
 He was always there.
 Always.

 Back in Time

 I visited the cemetery last week where my parents and sister are buried.
 Then I drove to the Springfield Avenue house and took a walk around the old neighborhood.
 It was a bitter cold afternoon on a work and school day.
 No one was around.
-So I stood outside alone on the sidewalk for a brief freezing bit staring teary-eyed at the tired dwelling I once called home.
+So I stood outside on the sidewalk for a brief freezing bit staring at the tired dwelling I once called home.
 The house is a tad unkept these days, but everything otherwise looked pretty much the same.
 Just a lot older.
 Smaller maybe too.

 Me and Mike seized the lot.
 We tore it up!

 Pondering who may live there now, I replayed 45 years or so earlier when me and Mike seized the lot, always playing football on the front lawn.
 We tore it up!
 I envisioned my Father, hammer in hand, building the shed still standing in the back yard.
 I remembered holding hands with Eileen as we scurried down the sidewalk and ran up the street to school.
 I saw in minds-eye my Mom sitting on the front stoop talking, laughing with neighbors…